Erk-Vural/Java_Articles/method-reference/README.md

         personList.add(new Person("luke", 20));
         personList.add(new Person("obi1", 56));

-        // We called both Bicycle and Array constructors using new personList.stream.map(Person::new).toArray(Person[]::new)
+        // We called both Person and Array constructors using new personList.stream.map(Person::new).toArray(Person[]::new)
     }
 }